Pictured above: Comfortroot (Hibiscus aculeatus) by Eleanor Dietrich. Click on terms for botanical definitions. View post as a PDF.

-Comfortroot, also known as Pineland hibiscus, is a large perennial wildflower that occurs naturally in wet to mesic pinelands, and along the edges of savannas, bogs and roadside ditches.
+Comfortroot(Hibiscus aculeatus), also known as Pineland hibiscus, is a large perennial wildflower that occurs naturally in wet to mesic pinelands, and along the edges of savannas, bogs and roadside ditches.
 It typically blooms late spring through fall and attracts many pollinators, especially bees.

 Comfortroot’s showy blooms are 3–4 inches wide, with five cream-colored petals that have scalloped edges and appear pleated.
 The bloom’s center is a deep purplish-red.
 The plant has a semi-woody base from which multiple stems emerge.
 Leaves are palmate and scabrous with toothed margins.
 They are alternately arranged.
 Seeds are borne in large scabrous capsules.
 Stems are also scabrous.

 The common name Comfortroot may allude to the belief that the plant’s mucilaginous roots has soothing properties.